ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 ##### About us:

 **corEnergy** is a shopping website of fitness items to dispense with gyms and be able to workout on your own.
-We aim our products towards people who want to do their workout at home or by taking outdoor classes, providing them with the necessary tools and equipment to do so.
+We aim our products at people who want to do their workout at home or by taking outdoor classes, providing them with the necessary equipment to do so.

 ##### Developers: